 About a month or so before the new Annual Catalog launches many products will retire from the catalog that is ending, usually offered at a discount while supplies last.
 Many of the more popular retiring items will sell out within a few days or even less.

-The Holiday Catalog runs from September through the beginning of January and features seasonal products for the fall and winter, along with themed products for Halloween, Thanksgiving, Christmas and New Year’s.
-Along with the Occasions Catalog, the Holiday Catalog is the other supplemental seasonal catalog for the year.
+Previously called the Holiday Catalog, the next Mini Catalog runs from September through the beginning of January and features seasonal products for the fall and winter, along with themed products for Halloween, Thanksgiving, Christmas and New Year’s.

 Where to Find the Current Stampin’ Up!
 Catalogs